 Easter was only a couple of weeks ago.
 Time flies.
 Yet fortunately, Maltesers bunnies don’t!
 Since I had these cute, chocolate bunnies leftover from Easter, I decided to bake a loaf cake and use them to decorate.
 While also having a large bag of Maltesers and a whole jar of Maltesers spread, the resulting Maltesers Malted Chocolate Loaf Cake is for Maltesers lovers everywhere.

-Double Chocolate Chip Loaf Cake recipe is very reliable, that is where this recipe started.
+Since my Double Chocolate Chip Loaf Cake recipe is very reliable, that is where this recipe started.
 Although a few ingredients were changed to suit the flavour of this cake.
-While still wonderfully moist, malt powder adds another level of flavour with the chocolate.
-Especially with Maltesers spread, in a thick layer, to top the cake is all the ‘icing’ that’s needed.
+While still wonderfully moist, malt powder adds another level of flavour to the chocolate.
+And Maltesers spread, topping the cake in a thick layer, is all the ‘icing’ that’s needed.
 Finishing with crunchy, Maltesers adds taste, texture and fun.
 Resulting in a cake that tastes of Maltesers all the way through.

 Finally, the addition tiny, white pearls echo the Maltesers crunch that is in the chocolate spread, on top of the cake.